 Live Auctions: Your Guide to Buying

-LEVIS Fine Art Auctions is a consignment-based art auction house that receives art from private collectors, estates, corporate collections, galleries, dealers, public institutions and many more sources.
+LEVIS Fine Art Auctions is a consignment-based art auction house that receives art from private collectors, estates, corporate collections, galleries, dealers, public institutions and a variety of other sources.

 In order to bid in any of our live auctions, you must first register.
 You may pre-register at no cost for the Live Auction during any of the preview times, but you must remember to bring your bidder card [linked to your credit card] to the live auction on Sunday.
 LEVIS requires a VISA/MC credit card number from any first time bidder and this information will be held for the duration of the auction in a secure database.
 We add your personal information to a confidential database that will allow us to notify you about our upcoming auctions.
 You will receive a three digit bidder number that is only good for the specific auction for which you have registered.
 We recommend you arrive earlier to avoid line-ups on the day of the auction.